Genius-gambit/ft_containers/readme.md

 5. Implement vector container operator overloads.
 6. Implement lexicograhical comparisons of the vector.
 7. Implement structure for the map container.
-8. Understand the logic of the red black tree.

 `#LOG:`